 Ocean Star Drilling Rig Museum

-The entrance to this museum is at the east end of the Pier 21 complex and has been ranked as one of Galveston’s top attractions.
-Learn all about drilling and exploration, seismology, and much more.
+The entrance to the Ocean Star Drilling Rig Museum is at the east end of Pier 21.
+Ranked as one of Galveston’s top attractions, it offers insight into oil rigs, offshore drilling and exploration, seismology, and much more.
 It’s definitely something unique to do near Galveston cruise terminals.